 Having only one full day in Kuala Lumpur, Malaysia, on our first visit, and being on a budget was a fun family challenge.
-Kuala Lumpur made it easy!
-Because we are worldschooling our 12 and 13 year old daughters, we focus on finding educational activities that also have a good dose of fun.
+Traveling with kids in Kuala Lumpur was easy!
+Because we are ‘worldschooling’ our 12 and 13 year old daughters, we focus on finding educational activities that also have a good dose of fun.

 Our favorite activity to get to know any new city is just walking around and getting lost.
 Walking a city with no clear destination in mind means you will inevitably stumble upon hidden treasures here and there, as well as get a glimpse into local life.
 We found some exciting street art in Kuala Lumpur in the Jalan Alor neighborhood